jevakallio/crna-pull-request-preview/README.md

 ## Introducing _appr_

-Appr is a script that deploys pull requests in your project to Exp, and posts a link and a QR code to your PR. *It works just like Sketch, but for your entire project.* Point your Expo app camera to the QR code, and the review app will launch on your device.
+Appr is a script that deploys pull requests in your project to Expo, and posts a link and a QR code to your PR. **It works just like Sketch, but for your entire project.** Point your Expo app camera to the QR code, and the review app will launch on your device.
 Appr currently works with all unejected Expo apps, including apps created with [create-react-native-app](https://github.com/react-community/create-react-native-app).

 The default build environment is [Travis](https://travis-ci.org/), a popular continuous integration service that is free for open source projects, and offers paid plans for private repositories.
 Switching to your preferred CI should be easy, and PRs to add support are welcome!

 To make testing your pull requests easy, head on to [FormidableLabs/appr](https://github.com/FormidableLabs/appr) on GitHub and follow the simple [Getting started](https://github.com/FormidableLabs/appr#getting-started) guide to add appr to your project!

+## About the author

 _Jani builds React Native apps at [Formidable](https://formidable.com), a Seattle/London-based consultancy and open-source shop.
 You can follow him on Twitter as [@jevakallio](https://twitter.com/jevakallio)._